wpilibsuite/allwpilib/telemetry/doc/python.md

 As in C++ and Java, table-valued objects are skipped when their target entry is discarded unless a more specific descendant backend can receive values under the child table.

+## Thread Safety

+Telemetry logging may be called from secondary Python threads as well as the main robot loop when using WPILib-provided backends.
+It does not depend on an `update()` call.
+The order of concurrent writes to the same path is unspecified, and the several calls made by `log_to()` are not one atomic snapshot.

+The GIL does not make a changing application object into a coherent multi-field sample.
+Copy the fields to an immutable snapshot, or use the lock that protects the application state, before logging.
+Mutable values such as `bytearray`, `memoryview`, lists, and WPIStruct objects must not be changed by other Python or native code while `log()` or `log_to()` is reading them.

+Custom backends and entries must accept concurrent entry creation, schema operations, logging, metadata updates, and removal.
+They must also copy mutable or borrowed input before retaining it beyond the call.
+The mock backend's `get_actions()` result is best treated as test-only live state; stop or synchronize concurrent logging before iterating it.

 ## Python Backend and Test APIs

 Python exposes `TelemetryRegistry.set_report_warning(func_or_none)`, `report_warning(path, msg)`, `register_backend(prefix, backend)`, `get_backend(path)`, `get_entry(path)`, `get_table(path)`, and `reset()`.
 Paths are normalized before backend lookup.
 Custom warning callbacks must not raise.